MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 Debugging method was dependent on group member, but majority of the times print statements was used.
-The print statement insures us understanding of how our input and output looks like and we could evaluate whether they makes sense for the given context.
-Furthermore, this allows us to understand where in the code the error is starting to occure, since at times even a wrong input will still work and it would just carry on with the incorrect input/output untill a call can not handle it.
-We some group members have also selected to look at the data and make sure we shuffled them and exaimning if the model is fitting the data.
-We decided not the create a profiling, since we majority of our problem accured when we transformed our code to could which we could not connect to the profiling.
+The print statement insures us understanding of how our input and output looks like and we could evaluate whether they make sense for the given context.
+Furthermore, this allows us to understand where in the code the error is starting to occur, since at times even a wrong input will still work, and it would just carry on with the incorrect input/output until a call cannot handle it.
+We some group members have also selected to look at the data and make sure we shuffled them and examining if the model is fitting the data.
+We decided not the create a profiling, since we majority of our problem occurred when we transformed our code to could which we could not connect to the profiling.

 ## Working in the cloud